 - Continuous Glucose Monitors (CGM)

-Continuous Glucose Monitors (CGM) are devices used by diabetic patients to continually monitor their blood glucose levels.
+Continuous Glucose Monitors (CGM) are devices used by diabetic patients to continually monitor their blood glucose levels, and there are many benefits of cgm.
 CGMs assess glucose levels via a tiny sensor inserted beneath the skin and offer real-time data, allowing people to follow their glucose levels throughout the day.

-CGMs assist patients in better managing their diabetes by giving information on how their sugar levels respond to food, exercise, and medication.
+The benefits of a continuous glucose monitor for patients is so they can better manage their diabetes by giving information on how their sugar levels respond to food, exercise, and medication.

 - Automated External Defibrillator (AED)